grnet/kamaki/docs/library/clients.rst

         my deleted folder/removed by accident.png   image/png   20 bytes

 .. note:: In the above example, half of the projects (pithos, trash) are
-    registered to the users system (personal) project, while the rest ( images, music) at another project, probably one offering more storage resources.
+    registered to the user's system (personal) project, while the rest ( images, music) at another project, probably one offering more storage resources.